Denver, CO to Grand Rapids, MI Movers (NEW 2026 Costs)

 Things to do in Grand Rapids

-- Arts and culture: Grand Rapids is home to museums and cultural arts centers like the Gerald R. Ford Museum, Grand Rapids Public Museum, Grand Rapids Children's Museum, Grand Rapids Art Museum, and Urban Institute For Contemporary Arts.
+- Arts and culture: From historic museums to vibrant art centers, Grand Rapids offers cultural landmarks like the Gerald R. Ford Museum, Grand Rapids Public Museum, Grand Rapids Children's Museum, and Grand Rapids Art Museum.

 - Outdoor recreation: The city's Frederik Meijer Gardens & Sculpture Park, Gerald R. Ford Airport Viewing Park, Blandford Nature Center Richmond Park, and Riverside Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

-- Sports: Catch a live game and cheer on the home team at an Grand Rapids Griffins (AHL) game.
+- Sports: Grab a seat and root for the home team during an Grand Rapids Griffins (AHL) game.

 FAQ